 The local directory specifies where the file will be saved.
 When selecting the FTP file, a project name will be automatically created under Weather Updater project name.

 NOTE: The FTP file depends on the year in which the reader completes this tutorial.
-Change the 2019-2020 years to the appropriate years.
+Use the appropriate database.

 Click on Generate to Generate a new WeatherUpdater project.